 - You may be able to get a discounted rate when you pay in advance online

 - Currently, some airlines charge around $20 for the first checked bag (62 linear inches and 50 lbs. max) and an additional amount for a second checked bag.
-For a family of four where each person has one checked bag, that can add up to $160 plus round trip!
+For a family of four where each person has one checked bag, that can add up to $160 round trip.

-- Some airlines do not charge a baggage fee to:
+- Some airlines do not charge a baggage fee if you are:

 o Military personnel and family members